Azure/Azure-Sentinel/Playbooks/CiscoUmbrella/CiscoUmbrellaNetworkDeviceManagementAPIConnector/readme.md

 # Cisco Umbrella Network Device Management API Logic Apps Custom connector

-This custom connector connects to Cisco Umbrella Network Device Management API.
+This Custom Connector is used for connection to Cisco Umbrella Network Device Management API.

-### Authentication methods this connector supports
+### Authentication methods supported by this connector

 * Basic authentication

 ### Prerequisites in Cisco Umbrella

-To get Cisco Umbrella Network Device Management API credentials follow the instructions:
+To get Cisco Umbrella Network Device Management API credentials, follow the instructions:

-1. Login to your Cisco Umbrella dashboard.
+1. Log in to your Cisco Umbrella dashboard.
 2. Navigate to Admin > API Keys and click Create.
 3. Select Umbrella Network Devices and click Create.
 4. Expand Umbrella Network Devices, copy Your Key and Your Secret.
-5. Click *To keep it secure, ...* check box and then click Close.
+5. Click *To keep it secure, ...* checkbox, and then click Close.

 ## Actions supported by Cisco Umbrella Network Device Management API custom connector